kubernetes/enhancements/keps/sig-scheduling/5963-device-compatibility-groups/README.md

 #### CompatibilityGroups Assignment

 The slice-side `compatibilityGroups` field has type `[]string` and lives on each `device.consumesCounters[]` entry for drivers to populate.
-For two devices consuming counters from the same counter set to be allocated together, either both must leave the field unset, or both must declare it and share at least one group name.
-A nil `compatibilityGroups` and an empty `compatibilityGroups: []` are treated identically.
-This means a device that declares the field is never allocated on a shared counter at the same time with a sibling that omits it.
+For two devices consuming counters from the same counter set to be allocated together, either both must have no groups, or both must declare at least one group and share at least one group name.

+An unset field, an explicit nil, and an empty list (`compatibilityGroups: []`) are all equivalent and mean "no groups".
+A device with no groups is only co-allocatable on a shared counter set with sibling devices that likewise have no groups; it is never co-allocatable with a device that declares one or more groups.

 The field is placed on each `consumesCounters[]` entry rather than on the device itself because compatibility is a physical-hardware property scoped to